Bartlesville Radio » News » Chamber Taking Leadership Bartlesville Applications

 Chamber Taking Leadership Bartlesville Applications

-The Bartlesville Chamber of Commerce is accepting applications for Leadership Bartlesville Class XXXIII.
+The Bartlesville Chamber of Commerce is accepting applications for Leadership Bartlesville Class XXXII.

-The goal for the Leadership Bartlesville program are to develop participant awareness of the Bartlesville area, its problems, challenges, and opportunities by examining the major systems which contribute to patterns of life in the area.
+Leadership Bartlesville's goal is to develop participant awareness of the Bartlesville area, its problems, challenges, and opportunities by examining the major systems which contribute to patterns of life in the area.

 The other goal of Leadership Bartlesville is to provide opportunities for communication among emerging and established leadership for public and private organizations, planning bodies, and commissions; and to motivate and encourage participants to assume community leadership roles.